-One asks: What about Hitler?
-How in a "Christian land" did he get into power in the first place?
+One of course invariably asks: What about Hitler?
+One of course may also ask: How in a "Christian land" did he get into power in the first place (as one might ask in contemporary America about Trump)?
 What about Bonhoeffer and the Confessing Church?
 What about Bonhoeffer's participation in the failed plot on Hitler's life-that cost Bonhoeffer his?

-• One sees gross injustice in many parts of the world.
+One sees gross injustice in many parts of the world.
 What about the failed intervention by the West in Rwanda during the 1994 genocide?
 What about United Nations peacekeepers in conflict zones?
+What about NATO interventions in Ukraine?

-In short: how can "absolute pacifism" be a Western Christian standard in the "democracies" we inhabit?
-In giving aid, including military, in conflict zones, etc.?
+In short: how can "absolute pacifism" be a Western Christian standard in the "democracies" we inhabit-in giving aid, including military, in conflict zones, etc.?
 A friend wonders whether this is not unlike opposing safe injection sites, when such interventions are enormously life-saving? . . .
 Point taken-to a point.